marpple/rune/docs/api/view.md

 }
 ```

-The implementation of `safely` is as shown above.
-It is used to chain code that should only execute when the element has been rendered.
+The implementation of `safely` is as described above.
+Use it to chain code that should only operate in a rendered state.

 ## toString()